 These observations highly reflect the dual character of Nabataean culture in general.
 While the increasing monumentalization of urban Petra mirrors a seemingly sedentary culture, the archaeological evidence in the hinterland of Petra suggests both a sedentary lifestyle as well a culture that still maintained its pastoralist and (semi-)nomadic roots.
 It should be emphasized, however, that it is not suggested that these different lifestyles were antagonistic, but rather complementary to each other, both being equally important for understanding Nabataean culture as a whole.

-This Ph.D. thesis has been written within the program “Landscape Archaeology and Architecture” (LAA) of the Berlin Graduate School of Ancient Studies (BerGSAS) and was successfully completetd in 2018.
+This dissertation project was written within the framework of the program “Landscape Archaeology and Architecture” (LAA) of the Berlin Graduate School of Ancient Studies (BerGSAS) and was successfully completed in 2018.

 Will M. Kennedy and Felix Hahn, “Quantifying Chronological Inconsistencies of Archaeological Sites in the Petra Area”, in: eTopoi.
 Journal for Ancient Studies, Volume 6 (2017), 64–106